raphael-group/CalicoST/README.md

 pip install -e .
 ```

+Setting up the conda environments takes around 10 minutes on an HPC head node.

 # Getting started
 With the input data paths and running configurations specified in `config.yaml`, you can run CalicoST by
 ```